Psaproxy/nginx-configuration/README.md

 ```

 Optional parameters:
-- `--rsa-key-size 4096`: Optional parameter, in case you want to specify RSA key size.
+- `--rsa-key-size 4096`: Optional parameter, in case you want to specify RSA key size is 4096.
 - `--staging`: For testing purpose, add this param to avoid the rate limit of certs creation.
 - `--force-renewal`: To force re-create / renew the certs that overwrite the existing one.